Nisbo/another_mvg/README.md

 ⚠️ If you get the error that ```custom:content-card-another-mvg``` doesnt exist, clear the frontend / browser cache.

-# 4. Code for your configuration.yaml
+# 4. Code for your configuration.yaml (deprecated)

+⚠️ Currently its still working, but it will be removed in one of the next versions.
+All sensors from the configuration.yaml will be migrated automatically.
+If you see the sensors in the GUI you can remove the code from the configuration.yaml.
+There will be no more updates on this section in the documentation.

 ### Add the name of this integration